 (A) "Administration fees" means any amount charged a covered person for services rendered.
 "Administration fees" includes commissions earned or paid by any person relative to services performed by an administrator.

-(B) "Administrator" means any person who adjusts or settles claims on, residents of this state in connection with life, dental, health, or disability insurance or self-insurance programs.
+(B) "Administrator" means any person who adjusts or settles claims on, residents of this state in connection with life, dental, health, prescription drugs, or disability insurance or self-insurance programs.
+"Administrator" includes a pharmacy benefit manager.
 "Administrator" does not include any of the following:

 (1) An insurance agent or solicitor licensed in this state whose activities are limited exclusively to the sale of insurance and who does not provide any administrative services;